-The Recovery Premium 2021 - 22
+The Recovery Premium 2022 - 23

-The recovery premium provides additional funding for state-funded schools in the 2021 to 2022 academic year.
+The recovery premium provides additional funding for state-funded schools in the 2021 to 2022 & 2022-23 academic years.
 Building on the pupil premium, this funding is to help schools deliver evidence-based approaches for supporting disadvantaged pupils.

 Bridekirk School will receive a minimum payment that is referred to as a ‘floor’ payment to ensure that an eligible primary school will not receive less than £2,000.

 This money is supplementing paying for an experienced TA to continue with the targeted maths programme seen to be so successful last year.
 Again, the programme is supporting the lowest 20% of children in school from Yrs.
 2 - 6.
 The current assistant headteacher over sees the delivery of this programme, ensuring that the correct children are making progress and that needs are being met. part of the grant is also used to Purchase LIGHTNING SQUAD which is a literacy (reading & phonics) programme again used to support our lowest 20% of children.
 These sessions are offered before and after school so that learning is not missed during the school day.

-School-Led Tutoring Grant 2021-2022
+School-Led Tutoring Grant 2021-2022 / 2022 - 2023

 We have decided to opt for the School-Led Tutoring route which offers flexibility for schools to identify their own tutors.
 Leaders have identified appropriate tutors with the skills and experience to deliver high-quality tuition to meet the needs of pupils.
 Teaching assistants will not deliver this tuition until they have successfully completed the training course.